Kimberly Mourey-O’Neill’s Story

 Great experience.
 The nurses were phenomenal, and at that time, they were working 12-hour shifts.
 I really liked that continuity so you didn't have a lot of different faces.
 It was the same nurses, and I appreciated that because they knew me.
 They knew my story, what had happened in my delivery, and I think that really helped make myself and my husband comfortable knowing that they knew what to do to take good care of us.
 It's very family centered, and so I really liked that aspect of it.

-What was your experience like at Memorial Hospital East when you had your daughter?
+What was your experience like at Memorial Hospital Shiloh when you had your daughter?